 Artificial Intelligence (AI) is no longer a futuristic concept; it has become a cornerstone of modern business strategy.
 From automating routine tasks to generating insights from vast datasets, AI promises efficiency, innovation, and competitive advantage.

 Yet, the rapid pace of AI adoption also brings uncertainty.
 Many executives struggle with defining their role in AI strategy, leading to stalled projects or missed opportunities.
-Understanding how leaders should think about AI is essential for turning technology into tangible business outcomes.
+Understanding how leaders should think about Artificial Intelligence is essential for turning technology into tangible business outcomes.

 Read More